chrishayesmu/XCOM-LW-Sample-Mods/README.md

 This mod demonstrates:

-* Overriding the `HL_GetItem` function results based on dynamic logic.
+* Overriding the `LWCE_GetItem` function results based on dynamic logic.
 * Overriding the default primary and secondary weapons for new soldiers.
 * Showing a Geoscape alert to the player.